davibortolotti/starwarsapi/readme.md

 }
 ```

+- `DELETE`
-`DELETE` deletes an entry, relative to the id you put in the <planetid> tag, such as:
+Deletes an entry, relative to the id you put in the <planetid> tag, such as:
 ```
 curl -X DELETE localhost:5000/5ac7df83860c93248ca37f54
 ```